 Surviving requires understanding reality on a basic level; Living a fully authentic life requires climbing the rungs of Reality’s two-sided ladder as high as you dare and are able to climb .

 My PhD in physics at age 26 started had me off at a dizzying height on the physical side of Reality’s ladder.
 I have continued to creep up this side slowly and carefully as I rushed to catch up on the other side of business, culture, art and meaning.
 By 56 my hands-on and mind-on work as a scientist, manager, entrepreneur, multiple business owner, paradigm research expert, mentor to CXOs, university professor, and two marriages and divorces put me at a dizzying height on the other side of Reality’s ladder, the metaphysical.
-My physical and metaphysical being were now tightly interwoven allowing me to comfortably chase the uncatchable.
+My physical and metaphysical being were now tightly interwoven as a two-piston meta engine that allowed me to comfortably chase the uncatchable.

 Pat was instrumental as a participating partner in some of my most informative experiences during the last 30 years.
 We had traveled far and wide as I supported him and his growing business responsibilities, and he supported me and my ideas fearlessly over the years on international venues as well new frontiers of strategic and metaphysical terrain where we addressed problems and opportunities caused by paradigm shifts.